 In addition to measuring room dimensions and other physical characteristics, Recurve conducted a fan test at our service entry door to measure how much air was leaking from our house.

 Although windows account for a substantial amount of the loss, replacing them cannot be accomplished at a modest price.
 Knowing our goals, Recurve did not recommend new windows.

 - Get a Building Permit.

-- Seal electrical and plumbing penetrations in attic and crawlspace to reduce leakage by using materials such as foam board, expanding foam, caulk, and fire rated material.
+- Seal electrical and plumbing penetrations in the attic and crawlspace to reduce leakage by using materials such as foam board, expanding foam, caulk, and fire rated material.

-- Insulate attic kneewalls where insulation is missing, install blown in cellulose insulation R-30 throughout attic over top of fiberglass batts, and install insulation wind damns on eave vents to maintain installation quality and performance over time.
+- Insulate attic kneewalls where insulation is missing, install blown-in cellulose insulation R-30 throughout attic over top of fiberglass batts, and install insulation wind damns on eave vents to maintain installation quality and performance over time.

 - Seal existing return air pathway with sheet metal and duct mastic to prevent return air leakage to increase heating system efficiency because the system will not be bringing in cold air from outside.

 - Conduct BPI safety compliance testing (required by PG&E in order to qualify for Energy Upgrade California rebates).